Middleton scores 31 as Bucks trounce Warriors 138-99

 Antetkounmpo had 15 points and 13 rebounds against Golden State, but the two-time reigning NBA MVP shot 4 of 15 from the floor and 7 of 15 from the foul line.

 Stephen Curry scored 19 points for Golden State, and rookie James Wiseman had 18.
-Andrew Wiggins had 12 and Brad Wanamaker added 11.
+Andrew Wiggins had 12.
+Jordan Poole and Brad Wanamaker added 11 each.

 Donte DiVincenzo and D.J.
 Augustin each scored 13 for Milwaukee.
-Jrue Holiday had 12 and Bobby Portis added 10.
+Holiday had 12 and Bobby Portis added 10.

 TIP-INS

-Warriors: F Draymond Green sat out for the second straight game because of a sore right foot. … This marked the 12th time Warriors coach Steve Kerr was part of a Christmas Day game.
-He has played in five and coached in seven. … The Warriors entered Friday 13-16 in Christmas Day games.
+Warriors: F Draymond Green sat out for the second straight game because of a sore right foot. … This marked the 12th time Kerr was part of a Christmas Day game.
+He has played in five and coached in seven. … The Warriors dropped to 13-17 in Christmas Day games.
 This was their eighth straight Christmas Day appearance.

 Bucks: Augustin made his Bucks debut after sitting out the Celtics game due to a strained left calf.
 The 33-year-old Augustin signed with the Bucks last month after spending the last four seasons with Orlando.